HenryIbeh999/Life-of-Py/README.md

 ### Stat Management
-One of the last feature I implemented was the achievement system that shows you some interesting statistics over the course of the game till you **DIE**
+One of the last features I implemented was the achievement system that shows you some interesting statistics over the course of the game until you **DIE**

 Your character's stats decay over time and in specific situations: